-We strive to provide LEP populations with meaningful access to key transportation planning decisions and opportunities to become involved in the regional planning processes.
-We use one or more of the following tools to reasonably accommodate LEP individuals:
+We provide LEP populations with meaningful access to key transportation planning decisions and opportunities to engage in the regional planning processes.
+We use one or more of the following tools to more effectively communicate with LEP individuals:

 - Provide translated copies of materials in Spanish, Chinese, Italian, Other Indo-European Languages and others upon request at no charge. - Work with a third party to provide interpretation and translation during public meetings upon request with 72 hours (3-days) advanced notice at no charge.
 If you request assistance with less than 72 hours' notice, we will attempt to resolve the request with the best available resources and accommodations.